-SZ :: I understand that your family got you involved into entertainment industry via their existing involvement.
-What can you tell me about their role in your break into entertainment?
+SZ :: I understand that your mother is also involved with the entertainment industry.
+What can you tell me about that?

-RT :: I was already involved in acting, which got my mother more involved in a film society called the dreamers.
+RT :: I was already involved in acting pretty early on, which got my mother more involved with a film society called The Dreamers.

 RT :: I wouldn’t say that I prefer voice acting over play acting, but it is so simply, comparatively.
 It doesn’t matter what you look like, you only have to go in for 6 hour stints and you get a good pay check.

-Vancouver is an incredible environment for film.
+RT :: Vancouver is an incredible environment for film.
 There is always work and films coming to shoot in the city.
 I love living here, plus it’s close to my family.
-And I am always just a quick commute to L.A. so I don’t feel out of the loop.

 RT :: I can definitely see that the climate for women in entertainment is different than it is for men.
 I think that all men have been examining their lives and trying to think of times where they may have been inappropriate and where they may owe apologies.
 They don’t realize that minor actions can have lifelong reactions that these women may still be living with.